 There are no specific requirements to become a massage therapist.

-However, Massage New Zealand, the professional organisation for massage, recommends a minimum of:
+However, Massage New Zealand recommends minimum requirements of:

 - a certificate in therapeutic massage from an approved provider